fabianoflorentino/fabianoflorentino/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I'm a software developer specializing in Ruby, focused on distributed systems, microservices, and REST APIs for the corporate backend.
+I have solid experience creating scalable and robust solutions, optimizing performance, and ensuring high performance and resilience.
+My expertise includes RESTful API design, microservices development, and distributed systems architecture.

-With a solid trajectory in the Information Technology area, I focused on systems administration and configuration, in addition to exploring software engineering, focusing on practices such as Site Reliability Engineering (SRE) and DevOps.
-Over the years, I have acquired expertise in systems management, software development, and configurations, with specialization in SRE and DevOps.
-My experience ranges from managing and implementing information services and systems to dealing with Linux systems, containerized applications, continuous integration, software delivery, monitoring, and metrics.
+With a strong foundation in systems administration and configuration, I work in SRE and DevOps practices, covering continuous integration, software delivery, monitoring, and automation—in-depth knowledge of virtualized environments, cloud computing, and containers.

-As an enthusiast of DevOps and SRE cultures, I constantly seek performance optimization, process automation, and security assurance, always prioritizing the stability, resilience, and scalability of systems.
-I have extensive knowledge of technological infrastructure, including virtualized environments, cloud computing, and containerized applications.

-Currently, I am transitioning to the software development area, focusing on building and maintaining APIs in distributed systems.
-My experience is focused on Ruby on Rails, ranging from web development fundamentals to creating scalable applications.
-I am committed to improving my expertise in API architecture, and scalability, and applying design principles aimed at services and microservices.
-I focus on backend development to build robust and highly scalable systems, making use of frameworks and technologies specialized in reliable and efficient APIs.

-I am an enthusiastic collaborator, passionate about working as a team in the search for innovative and effective solutions, with proven skills in problem-solving and leadership.
-I am always ready to face new challenges and stay up to date with the latest trends and practices in the sector.
+I am committed to innovation and excellence, I work collaboratively to deliver high-quality solutions and am always up to date with industry trends, ready to face new challenges and contribute to the team's success.